Frequently Asked Questions

 A: You find all information on the requirements and guidelines for publishing your thesis via the eDiss server of the SUB following this link Electronic dissertations at the SUB.

-A: You should hand in the original signed document of the revision certificate (Revisionsschein).
-In times of COVID-19 pandemic, a scan or copy is sufficient to issue the certificate.
+A: You should hand in the signed document of the revision certificate (Revisionsschein) as original, scan or copy.
 Additionally, we will need the confirmation of the SUB that you have uploaded your thesis – in case you have chosen this option.
 This document is usually sent to the GAUSS Office directly by the SUB.
 If you have published your thesis elsewhere we would need a confirmation from the publisher.

 A: To collect your doctoral certificate please make an appointment.
 Alternatively, we can send it to you by mail if you provide us with a large envelope as registered mail (Einschreiben).
 Please contact us for further details.